duncancan/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 * Select **Add Package**
 * In the **Select Projects** window, select **Ok**
 * In the **License Agreement** window, select **Agree**
+* Follow the preceding instructions to add the `Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore` package.

 ---